noahehall/multicloud/devops/devops.md

   - continued learning
   - patches & upgrades
   - etc
-- chat-ops: using your chat client (e.g. slack) as part of your operational system
-  - push notifications from your systems & process automation cycles into your chat client
 - shadow IT: teams deliberately bypassing processes & formalities just to get shit done
 - conways law: melvin conway: organizations which design systems, are constrained to produce designs which are copies of the communication structures of these organizations
   - i.e. systems align themselves to communication boundaries; sales systems, ops systems, dev systems, biz systems, etc.